pandio-com/trino-demo/README.md

 1. Uncomment `trino-demo` service configuration inside docker-compose.yaml.

-2. Run `docker-compose up --build` which will build the trino-demo app.
+2. Open another terminal and run `TRINO_VERSION=354 docker-compose up --build trino-demo` which will build the trino-demo app.

-This will output number of rows that we've set in this env variable inside docker-compose.yaml file `LIMIT` from the random data inserted into each database.
+3. Open another terminal inside the same project dir and run `docker exec -it trino-demo_trino-demo_1 bash` which will get you inside the trino-demo app container, where you can modify from the outside from the local and can run execute that changed script inside the trino-demo app container's root dir.

 **Note:** To shutdown, exit the first terminal with `Ctrl+C`

-**Note:** To remove the stopped containers, run `docker-compose rm -f`
+**Note:** To remove the stopped containers, run `TRINO_VERSION=354 docker-compose rm -f`